Building Project - CCAW Animal Services Facility

 An exciting part of our building project is a practical nod to the challenge of funding a not-for-profit animal shelter plus a community need for pet boarding facilities.
 Tourism is this county’s mainstay, and tourists often travel with their pets.
 We have incorporated cat and dog boarding facilities into the building plans, including a dog spa, for visitors who explore Capitol Reef National Park a few miles down the road, or who attend a local concert, fair, parade, or workshop and who need a convenient, safe and fun respite for their traveling dogs and cats.
 The boarding income will help support the staff we must hire before the building opens.
 The purpose of combining an animal shelter with boarding facilities is to maximize resources by making the housing areas suitable for either shelter or boarded animals, depending on the need.

 Color Country’s planned animal facility is designed with the “fear free” model of pet shelters, which aims to reduce the stress and fear animals feel when relocated to a shelter.
 Noise, color, light and textures will be chosen with the animals’ best interest in mind.
-Furniture will be low so as to put people and animals on the same level, and harsh lighting and colors will be muted.
-The fear free model has proven to acclimate pets more quickly to their surroundings, making them healthier and adoptable more quickly.
+Furniture will be low so, as to put people and animals on the same level, and harsh lighting and colors will be muted.
+The fear free model has proven to acclimate pets more quickly to their surroundings, making them healthier and adoptable more quickly adoptable more quickly.